tsummerall/buzzby/README.md

 buzzby
 ======

 Basic element layout plugin for query.
+Demo here http://codepen.io/tsum/pen/xhpei

 (I apologize for the skimpy docs.
 I just started this as a utility for a larger project and hope to come back to it.
 I uploaded it because there seem to be few elliptical alignment scripts around.)